brianmanderson/Prediction_Model_Class/README.md

 ### Dependencies:
 This repository is expecting a folder with model per localization.
 Models are not distributed in that repository.
+This repository is using a "networks" private repository.
 ```
 pip install -r requirements.txt
 ```